ingeniamc/novantamotion-coding-style/c_cpp_style.md

 >     /**
 >      * @file FileName.c
 >      * @brief Description of the main objective of this file
+>      * @copyright Ingenia
 >      */

-- In order to generate an easy to read documentation, the files should be grouped based on their functionality.
-The grouping is done on header files and are used to give to the developer an overview of the hierarchy of the project.

-> All groups must be composed by an ID and a "public label".
-On doxygen, the first word after the @addtogroup command is considered the group ID, and the others the "public label"
+- Comments must be written using Doxygen tags using the /** prefix.
+- Every element in a header file should be preceded by a comment.
+- Comments are not mandatory inside implementation files (.c, .cpp...)
+- Use the following general template for functions documentation:

 >     /**
->      * @file FileName.h
+>      * A brief description, one sentence, one line.
->      * @brief Description of the main objective of this file
 >      *
->      * @addtogroup MainGroup MainGroup Label
->      * @{
->      *         @addtogroup Subgroup SubGroup Label
->      *         @{
->      */
->
->     Code
->
->     /**
->      *         @}
->      * @}
->      */
->
->     END OF FILE

-- In this example, if the developer want to do a reference to the group MainGroup, it has to use the ID MainGroup.
-However, on the output documentation, the users will read "MainGroup Label"
-- Comments must be written using Doxygen tags using the /** prefix, the /*! prefix is forbidden.
-- Comments of private or static objects should be done using Doxygen but it is not mandatory.
-- Use the following general Doxygen template:

->     /**
->      * @brief   A brief description, one sentence, one line.
+>      * @param[in] p1description of parameter one
->      * @details A detailed description of the functionality, it can span over
+>      * @param[out] p2   description of parameter two
->      *          multiple lines, can be omitted.
->      * @pre Prerequisites about the use of the functionality, there can be
->      *      more than one "pre" tags, can be omitted.
->      * @post Postrequisites about the use of the functionality, there can be
+>      * @param[in,out] p3description of parameter three
->      *       more than one "post" tags, can be omitted.
->      * @noteThere can be one or more notes, can be omitted.
 >      *
->      * @param p1description of parameter one
->      * @param p2   description of parameter two
->      * @param p3description of parameter three
->      *
->      * @return  Description of the returned value, must be omitted if
+>      * @retval  Description of the returned value, must be omitted if
 >      *          a function returns void.
 >      */

-- There must be one space after the /*.
-- Comments always start with an upper case.
-- Comments are always terminated with a dot.

 ### Formatting
 - Only one statement per line is allowed.